 GRANTS RECEIVED

-Invasive Plant Removal - The Friends of Clifty Falls State Park were awarded funding from the Community Foundation of Madison & Jefferson County though its Fall 2023 Grant Cycle.
-The funds were used to hire a contractor (Eco Logic) to remove invasive plants in the area of the Nature Center and Clifty Inn in 2024.
-We re-applied in 2024 and were awarded another grant for invasive removal near the south entrance.
-That work is completed.
+Invasive Plant Removal (2023) - a $22,550 grant from the Community Foundation of Madison & Jefferson County.
+The funds were used to hire a contractor (Eco Logic) to remove invasive plants in the area of the Nature Center and Clifty Inn.

-Chimney Swift Tower - The Friends of Clifty Falls State Park were awarded funding from Indiana Audubon Society through the 2023 Mumford & Keller Grants and Scholarship Program for a Chimney Swift Tower located in the Poplar Grove area of Clifty Falls State Park.
+Chimney Swift Tower (2023) - a $1,250 grant from the Indiana Audubon Society through the Mumford & Keller Grants and Scholarship Program to help construct a Chimney Swift Tower.
+The tower is located in the Poplar Grove area.
 The structure mimics an actual chimney, serving as roosting and nesting habitat for Chimney Swifts.
-The site has an interpretive sign with educational information about Swifts and Swift conservation.
+The site has an interpretive sign (funded by the Friends) with educational information about Swifts and Swift conservation.
 For this project, the Friends of Clifty Falls partnered with Madison Consolidated High School students to build and install the Chimney Swift Tower.
 We did some landscaping around the base.